-John Jeter and the ORF Vienna Radio Symphony Orchestra — Price: Symphony No. 3, The Mississippi River & Ethiopia's Shadow in America (Naxos) Jump to giveaway form
+John Jeter and the ORF Vienna Radio Symphony Orchestra — Price: Symphony No. 3, The Mississippi River & Ethiopia's Shadow in America (Naxos)

 John Jeter spends most of his time as music director and conductor of Arkansas’s Fort Smith Symphony.
 He’s a big believer in promoting the culture of his state, even if it means going to Europe.
 For the second recording in his series celebrating the music of Florence Price, Jeter travelled to Vienna to work with the ORF Vienna Radio Symphony Orchestra on his new recording, Price: Symphony No. 3, The Mississippi River & Ethiopia's Shadow in America.

 How did you start this series devoted to the music of Florence Price?

 “We have an archive with many of Price’s manuscripts at the University of Arkansas, which is one hour north from where I live.
 When I was able to go up there and see all this music, that was just sitting, I thought it would make a fantastic project.”